RaDonda Vaught homicide case: Criminal trial

 After being delayed for more than a year due to the COVID-19 pandemic, Vaught's trial began on March 21, 2022.

-Prosecutors portrayed the use of the override function as evidence of recklessness, even though many experts have testified that overrides are daily events at many hospitals, and Vaught stated that Vanderbilt's 2017 upgrade of its computer systems had caused such delays that nurses were instructed to use overrides to get medication that they needed.
+Prosecutors portrayed the use of the override function as evidence of recklessness.
+On the other hand, defense experts testified that overrides were daily events at many hospitals, and Vaught testified that Vanderbilt's 2017 upgrade of its computer systems had caused such delays that nurses were instructed to use overrides to get medication that they needed.

 A Tennessee Bureau of Investigation agent testified that the medical center had a "heavy burden of responsibility" for the deadly medication error, but that the Bureau of Investigation only pursued criminal charges and penalties against the nurse, not the hospital.

 After Murphey's death, the hospital did not report the error to federal or state regulators (as required by law) and reported to the county medical examiner that Murphey died of natural causes with no mention of the vecuronium.
 The hospital also negotiated an out-of-court settlement with Murphey's family which prevents them from disclosing details of her death.

 On March 25, 2022, the jury convicted Vaught of gross neglect of an impaired adult and negligent homicide, which carries a maximum sentence of eight years in prison.
 She was acquitted of the more serious charge of reckless homicide.
 On May 13, 2022, Judge Jennifer Smith ruled that Vaught would not have to spend time in prison, sentencing her instead to three years' probation.